alexmacphail/Hundred-Year-Farms/README.md

 ## Management

-The owners have an interest in the methods for managing agro-foresty outlined below.
+The owners plan to develop these methods for managing their agro-foresty practice.

 **BIM (Building Information Management)**